microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 # Add Functionality

-In this section, you will enhance an app to upload images and display these images in a gallery.
+In this section, you will enhance the app to upload images and display these images in a gallery.
 You will explore the **WinUI Gallery** and **AI Dev Gallery** to leverage existing code, implementing a file upload button.
 This project will also guide you through using a ViewModel to manage data and display uploaded images, setting the stage for generating poems based on these images.

 ## Explore & Use Galleries